traefik/traefik/docs/configuration/entrypoints.md

 Only IPs in `trustedIPs` will lead to remote client address replacement: you should declare your load-balancer IP or CIDR range here (in testing environment, you can trust everyone using `insecure = true`).

 !!! danger
-    When queuing Træfik behind another load-balancer, be sure to carefully configure Proxy Protocol on both sides.
+    When queuing Traefik behind another load-balancer, be sure to carefully configure Proxy Protocol on both sides.
     Otherwise, it could introduce a security risk in your system by forging requests.

 ```toml